 The shaggy co-pilot had walked several meters away from the ship carrying the metal cases full of smuggled Kessel spice, up a steep incline.
-They had originally had MUCH more spice onboard, but were forced to eject most of the obvious, visible cargo when they were threatened with boarding by an Imperial blockade.
+They had originally had MUCH more spice onboard, but were forced to eject most of the cargo when they were threatened with boarding by an Imperial blockade.
 These hidden cases were all that remained of Jabba's shipment now.

-It would not be enough to appease the Hutt's anger over his loss, and could be sold in the future for cash without him being any the wiser.
-He turned and looked around, scanning the cliffs and canyons to make sure no one was watching and to ensure that the Krayt Dragons that nest in the nearby rocks were otherwise occupied.
+It would not be enough to appease Jabba's anger over his loss, and could be sold in the future for cash without the Hutt being any the wiser.
+He turned and looked around . . . scanning the cliffs and canyons to make sure no one was watching and to ensure that the Krayt Dragons that nest in the nearby rocks were otherwise occupied.

 Smuggling spice was not something he thought he would ever do, but it had become a necessary part of his life after the fall of the Republic, and was part of his duty to repay his life-debt to his friend, Captain Solo.
 It also kept him connected to Tatooine and in frequent, inconspicuous contact with the aging General, for the inescapable duty Yoda had entrusted to him.
 The enormous Wookiee knew that call to duty was now fast approaching.
-He moved toward a dark shadow among the rocks of the cliff face and stepped right into the darkness of the narrow slot, disappearing into an all but hidden cave.
+He moved toward a dark shadow among the rocks of the cliff face and stepped right into the narrow shadow, disappearing into an all but hidden cave.

-The cool of the shadows here was welcomed as the Wookiee carried his armful to the rear of the cave.
-He squeezed between stacked crates of blasters and rifles, a lockbox of money, military medical supplies and other various recovered treasures from his many years of flying co-pilot to Han Solo.
-This was one of several private stashes of goods, money and arms for whatever opportunity might come their way.
-The Wookiee reached the back wall of the cave and stacked the cases of Glitterstim on the ground, then turned and walked back to the entrance of the dim cave, to head back to the much-needed repairs awaiting him.
+The cool of the shadows was welcomed for certain, as the Wookiee carried his armful to the rear of the cave.
+He squeezed between stacked crates of blasters and rifles, lockboxes of money, and other various recovered treasures from his many years of flying co-pilot to Han Solo.
+This was Solo's private stash of goods, money and arms for whatever opportunity might come his way.
+The Wookiee reached the back wall of the cave and stacked the cases of Glitterstim on the ground, then turned and walked back to the entrance of the dim cave, to head back to help his friend with the much-needed repairs.

 He stopped abruptly inside the entryway to the cave, standing motionless.
 A huge scale-covered leg was making its way past the opening, followed by a whipping tail.
 The Wookiee leaned forward slightly, peering around the rocks, one hand on his crossbow.
-A fully matured male Krayt Dragon had been just outside, on patrol, guarding its home.
+A fully matured male Krayt Dragon had been just outside, on patrol, guarding its nesting area.
 This smugglers cache of Solo's would never be in any danger of being pilfered.
 Few had the stomach to be so close to the nesting area of the huge beasts.
 Even the Tusken Raiders left them alone.
-When the area was clear, he moved out of the cave and down the hill to the ship below.
+When the area was clear, he moved out of the cave and down to the ship below.

-We all turned toward the hovering drop ship and walked in the direction of the next dune of mounded sand hopefully lying between us and the pod.
-The early morning heat was taking its' toll.
-Our body gloves were straining to keep us cool, and our environmental packs quietly whirred away pulling moisture from the air for us to drink, but the glaring, reflected heat from all of the sand wasn't helping our search efforts.
+We all turned toward the hovering ship and walked in the direction of the next dune of mounded sand hopefully lying between us and the pod.
+The heat was taking its' toll . . . our body gloves were straining to keep us cool, and our environmental packs quietly whirred away pulling moisture from the air for us to drink, but the glaring, reflected heat from all of the sand wasn't helping our search efforts.
 We made our way up to the top of the ridge and once again looked for any indication that a pod had come down here.

-A hot, gusting breeze blew small intermittent streams of sand across the ground, giving the appearance of a low-lying, tan fog.
-The tiny stone particles whipped against our boots and shin armor with a sound similar to that of swift running water.
+A hot breeze blew small streams of sand across the ground in clouds no higher than five inches off the sand giving the appearance of ground-hugging fog.
+It whipped against our shin armor with a sound similar to that of swift running water.